clarkmackenzieb/coffee-quiz/README.md

 ## Acknowledgements

-I'd like to thank my guild for cheering me on, helping me dig up icons images, and sending me cat pictures when I got frustrated.
+I'd like to thank my guild for cheering me on, helping me dig up icons and images, and sending me cat pictures when I got frustrated.
 Thank you to my sister Brianna and brother Alex for giving me critique of my site and offering suggestions, and a final thank you to Dylan, who watched me put this project together first-hand.